wallacexuhanxiao/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete 00001`<br>
-      Expected: First contact is deleted from the list.
+      Expected: The student with `student_id` **00001** is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete 123456`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. When the data file is missing, we will create a new empty student contact list under the given file path.
+   2. When the data file is corrupted, we clear the corrupted file and return an empty student contact list.
+   3. The data file is stored